framps/raspiBackup/README.md

 * Create an unattended full or incremental system backup with no shutdown of the system or any other manual intervention just by starting raspiBackup using cron.
 * Restore any of the created backup versions
-* Important services can be stopped before starting the backup and are started again when the backup finished.
+* Important services can be stopped before starting the backup and are restarted again when the backup finished.
 * Menu driven installer installs and configures raspiBackup with all major options to get raspiBackup up and running in 5 minutes
 * Any device mountable on Linux can be used as backup space (local USB disk, remote nfs drive, remote samba share, remote ssh server using sshfs, remote ftp server using curlftpfs, webdav drive using davfs, ...).
 * Standard Linux backup tools dd, tar and rsync can be used to create the backup.